Honey-Buttermilk Dinner Rolls, Poached Pears & Aunt Vicki’s Salad Dressing

 Adapted from the blog, The Baking Sheet

-- 2½ teaspoons active dry yeast (rapid rise is fine, too)
+- 2½ teaspoons (8 g) active dry yeast or instant yeast

 - 2 cups buttermilk, room temperature is ideal — bread will take longer to rise if you use cold buttermilk